MadhanRajagopal/Terraform/Providers.md

 }

 resource "aws_instance" "example" {
-  ami = "ami-0123456789abcdef0"
+  ami = "ami-xxxx"
   instance_type = "t2.micro"
 }
 ```

 The best way to configure providers depends on your specific needs.
-If you are only using a single provider, then configuring it in the root module is the simplest option.
-If you are using multiple providers, or if you want to reuse the same provider configuration in multiple resources, then configuring it in a child module is a good option.
-And if you want to make sure that a specific provider version is used, then configuring it in the required_providers block is the best option.
+ - If you are only using a single provider, then configuring it in the root module is the simplest option.
+ - If you are using multiple providers, or if you want to reuse the same provider configuration in multiple resources, then configuring it in a child module is a good option.
+ - If you want to make sure that a specific provider version is used, then configuring it in the required_providers block is the best option.